sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 simple as possible.
 I found I couldn't always get the old flexbox syntax to do exactly the same thing as the new, especially with the polyfill.

+But if you aren't using media queries, with a little love you can get flexbox to work back to IE8.